 - Optional: Cut a small leaf from green felt.
 Attach it to the back of the poppy by sewing or gluing neatly in place to finish the back and add extra character.
 You could use a leaf trimmed from the stem of an artificial plant or flower instead, if you’d like.

 Options for Attaching the Poppy to a Dog Collar

 As cheeky Humphrey demonstrated in our rolled ribbon rosette dog collar DIY, good behaviour to go with good looks isn’t guaranteed.
 The best method of attachment for accessories depends on your flair and your dog.
 For a simple and lightweight decoration like this poppy, attaching a little loop of elastic that can be slipped over the collar works nicely for most pets.
 It may not suit your collar or your pet, though.
 You can use any method you wish, but make sure that it is secure.
 Accessories are for special occasions with you present, just in case.
 Safety is always more important than style.
 See our post on DIY dog bow ties for more tips on attaching accessories.

 Pawnote from the Blog Dogs of Dalmatian DIY

 On the subject of safety, remember that real poppies are considered to be toxic for dogs if ingested (mild to moderate).
 If you have real flowers or plants in the vicinity for ANZAC Day, please keep them away from any curious pets.
-If you’re planting poppy seeds on ANZAC Day for Armistice Day flowers, consider your dog’s safety when selecting planting locations.
+If you’re planting poppy seeds on ANZAC Day for Armistice Day flowers, consider your dog’s safety when selecting locations.
 We’ve confined ours to the front garden as a just in case for still kind of curious garden pup Humphrey.
 Classic rosemary for remembrance is considered dog-safe in moderation, though.
 My boys quite like to rub themselves along the giant old rosemary shrubs in our neighbourhood.
 They smell great afterwards!